-In order to provide sufficient contact time to develop theory and clinical practice while on placement one, the contact time for this module provides an additional 105 hours above the recommended amount for level 6.
-These placement hours contribute due to the 1000 hours required for HCPC registration upon graduation.
+In order to provide sufficient contact time to build upon skills and implement them into clinical practice while on placement, the contact time for this module provides an additional 70.5 hours above the recommended amount for level 5.
+Placement hours contribute due to the 1000 hours required for HCPC registration upon graduation.